-This field allows indicating a specific domain name that will be used by the DHCP Domain name will then be used for the client.
+This field allows indicating a specific domain name that will be used by the DHCP client for its DNS resolution.

 If no name is specified, the value "Default domain" will be displayed in this column.
 The domain name indicated in the Domain name field in the Default settings section